This post describes steps one can take to install additional printer drivers in Ubuntu Linux.

 INSTALLATION MODE ----------------- Automatic mode will install the full HPLIP solution with the most common options.
 Custom mode allows you to choose installation options to fit specific requirements.
 Please choose the installation mode (a=automatic*, c=custom, q=quit): y

 Continue with installation for the version of Ubuntu.
-After a few minutes, the installation should complete.
+After a few minutes, the installation should be complete.

 When prompted whether to install missing dependencies, type y